Team-Swamp/conventions/README.md

 ------
 ### Namespaces
 The namespace name is written in PascalCasing.
+The lines in the namespaces should should not exstend a col of 120.
 Every class needs to be inside of a namespace.
 ```cs
 namespace ExampleNamespace